ABIF-McGill/MethodsJ2/README.md

 Then, please select where to save the csv output for this run of MethodsJ2.
 The csv file can be saved in the same folder as the image, or you can choose another folder.

 Please note that MethodsJ2 will open the image in Fiji (using Bio-Formats), and so memory limits might apply.

+After selecting the file and target folder, the script will try to open the image using Bio-Formats (memory limits might apply).

+Error check: If the file is unreadable by Bio-Formats (not an image, etc), it will alert the user and return to the previous window, allowing the user to select a new file.

 <br />